 Easy to make Crunchy-Dilly-Sun Pickles !

-These are very dilly, crunchy and flavorful.
+These are dilly, crunchy and flavorful.
 Even the onions are yummy!
-These are great on burgers, brats, sandwiches and even wraps.
+These are great on burgers, brats, sandwiches even wraps.
 So instead of Sun Tea this summer try making some Sun Pickles!

 1. First wash your pickles and Rinse your dill.

-2. Next wash 5 wide mouth Pint Jars, (I sterilize in the dishwasher the night ahead so there already to go).
+2. Next wash 5 wide mouth Pint Jars, (I run through the dishwasher the night ahead, so there already to go).

-Important Tip: I don’t use the ends when I do them sliced.
-Also if I do whole pickles I will slice off the blossom end only, again for crispier pickles.
-The blossom end is easy to tell…its where the stem was attached.
-Another important Tip: Don’t Use SOFTened water for pickles, it also can cause them to loose their crunch or be softer!
+Important Tips for Crunchy Pickles: I don’t use any ends when making sliced pickles and even when making whole pickles you’ll want to slice off the blossom end, for crunchier finished pickles.
+The blossom end is easy to tell…its opposite of where the stem was attached.
+Another important Tip: Don’t Use soft water or chlorinated water for pickles, only use pure water like a spring water for pickling and fermenting!

 4. Now you simply Layer the sliced pickles and the onions into clean jars, along with dill and spices.